mediacloud/story-indexer/doc/metadata.md

 In WARC version 1.0 date-times are limited to one second granularity.

-If http.metadata.response_code is 200, the HTTP response will be "200 OK", otherwise it will be "recponse_code HUH?"
+If http.metadata.response_code is 200, the HTTP response will be "200 OK", otherwise it will be "response_code HUH?"

 The HTTP `Content-Type` header will always be `text/html`; if http_metadata.encoding (or raw_html.encoding) is available `; encoding=VALUE` will be appended.